 So many agents write to ask “What do we do first” that I finally created a page with the answer.
 You’ll find it right here.

 Of course you need to know the price…

 My fee for writing an agent bio is $325.
 That includes phone calls, research and review of your websites, testimonials, profiles on social sites (if you send me links) and of course your questionnaire.
 Follow the link above to see the procedure.

 I look forward to helping you,

-Questions for Realtors list I use for both agent bios and websites.
+P.S.
+Go ahead and check out the Questions for Realtors list I use for both agent bios and websites.
 It will help you recognize the unique benefits you bring to the marketplace, so you can better focus all of your promotions.